- Swim. At the sandy, shallow-watered beach of Loutraki Beach.

 Book your taxi transfer online easily and safely from the airport or port to any location via our partner website.

 Detailed directions will be sent to you when you book through CreteTravel.com

-Internet Access: Free WiFi throughout all indoors areas and around swimming pool
+- Internet Access: Free WiFi throughout all indoors areas and around the swimming pool

 - Disabled Access: Not suitable

 - Parking: Private parking with space for 3 cars

 - Maid service: Daily Maid Service (except for Sundays).
 Linen change and cleaning service once every four days